marcellodesales/jsonutils-java/README.md

 JSONMinify.minify(payload)
 -----

 This is needed for verifying Github Enterprise HMAC Webhook signatures.
 Since the payload is a JSON payload, it needs to be the minified version of the JSON to properly generate a valid HMAC SHA1 value of the payload.
+Results are the same as using http://beautifytools.com/json-minifier.php.

 ```java
   /**